SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-1.md

 ### Stretch goal
 1. Display a balloon if it's the user's birthday.
 You may want to use a font-awesome decorator.
 See [documentation](https://docassemble.org/docs/fields.html#date).
 You can also use a static image or a gif.

+## Turning in your work

+Please use the course Blackboard to turn in your work this week.
+I would like you to provide me a link so that I can run your interview, and a copy of the interview code.
+To obtain the link, use the green "Share" button.
+Right-click and Copy link.
+Use the "Download" button to download a copy of your YAML.
+Turn both of these in by 5:30 PM on Wednesday.